-The Fund's sustainable investments will fall within one of the following categories:
+The fund's sustainable investments will fall within one of the following categories:

 - Green, Social or Sustainability Bonds ("Sustainable Bonds"), as labelled in the securities' documentation, where the issuer commits to allocate the proceeds to projects making a positive environmental or social contribution.
-This includes, but is not limited to, bonds that align with the International Capital Market Association (ICMA)'s Green Bond Principles, Social Bond Principles, and Sustainability Bond Guidelines, and bonds which have been assessed through the Investment Adviser's proprietary Sustainable Bond evaluation framework.
+This includes, but is not limited to, bonds that align with the International Capital Market Association (ICMA)'s Green Bond Principles, Social Bond Principles, and Sustainability Bond Guidelines.
 Sustainable Bonds mobilise financing directly towards a variety of environmental and social projects whose focus spans across a number of sustainability objectives.
 Examples include, but are not limited to, financing for renewable energy, energy efficiency, clean transportation, affordable housing, and financial inclusion projects.
 The specific objectives to which the Sustainable Bonds contribute depend on the eligible environmental and social project categories of each security. - Bonds from corporate issuers whose business practices, products or solutions, make a net positive contribution towards the SDGs.
-The SDGs were adopted by the United Nations in 2015 as a universal call to action to end poverty, protect the planet and ensure that by 2030

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. all people enjoy peace and prosperity.
-They include environmental (e.g. Climate Action or Life on Land) and social (e.g. Good Health and Well-Being) objectives.
-The Investment Adviser defines positive contribution to the SDGs as a net positive aggregate alignment score across all the SDGs (i.e., scores measuring positive contribution to individual SDGs have to, in total, be greater than the total of any negative contribution scores), based on third-party data.
-The Investment Adviser will also only include issuers which have sufficient positive SDG alignment (in the Investment Adviser's view) with at least one individual SDG, and which do not have any material mis-alignments (in the Investment Adviser's view) on any of the SDGs.
+The SDGs were adopted by the United Nations in 2015 as a universal call to action to end poverty, protect the planet and ensure that by 2030 all people enjoy peace and prosperity.
+The investment manager defines positive contribution to the SDGs as a net positive aggregate alignment score across all the SDGs (i.e., scores measuring positive contribution to individual SDGs have to, in total, be greater than the total of any negative contribution scores), based on third-party data.
+The investment manager will also only include issuers which have sufficient positive SDG alignment (in the investment manager's view) with at least one individual SDG, and which do not have any material mis-alignments (in the investment manager's view) on any of the SDGs. - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+The investment manager seeks to ensure that the sustainable investments of the fund do not cause significant harm to relevant environmental or social sustainable investment objectives by:

-The Fund's sustainable investments aim not to cause significant harm to any environmental or social objective, by: